Vijay-kumar-bantu/Todo-app-list/README.md

 #Todo app list

-It is a full stack project, where whole frontend and backend designed by self
+It is a full stack project, where whole frontend and backend designed by me

 used technologies :